Playing for 3D Human Recovery: Experiments

-As for reasons that make strong supervision (SMPL parameters) more effective than weak supervision (keypoints), we argue that keypoints only provide partial guidance to body shape estimation $\beta$ (bone length only), but $\beta$ is required in joint regression from the parametric model.
+More importantly, we wish to offer preliminary discussions on what makes strong supervision (SMPL parameters) more effective than weak supervision (keypoints).
+We argue that keypoints only provide partial guidance to body shape estimation $\beta$ (bone length only), but $\beta$ is required in joint regression from the parametric model.
 Moreover, ground truth SMPL parameters is directly used in the loss computation with the predicted SMPL parameters (Equation \ref{eq:l_smpl}), which initiates gradient flow that reaches the learnable SMPL parameters in the shortest possible route.
 On the contrary, the 3D keypoints $\hat{X}_{3D}$ are obtained with joint regression $\mathcal{J}$ of canonical keypoints with estimated body shape $\hat{\beta}$, and the global rigid transformation $M$ derived from the SMPL kinematic tree (Equation \ref{eq:l_3d}).
 The 2D keypoints $\hat{X}_{2D}$ further require extra estimation of translation $\mathbf{\hat{t}}$ for the transformation $\mathcal{T}$ of the 3D keypoints, and 3D to 2D projection $\mathcal{K}$ with assumed focal length $\mathbf{f}$ as well as camera center $\mathbf{c}$.
 The elongated route and uncertainties introduced in the process to compute the loss for 2D keypoints (Equation \ref{eq:l_2d}) hinder the effective learning.

 where